mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 0. `client_id` (required)
 0. `scope` (required).
 This is a space separated string.
 Review the list of [scopes](#scopes).
 0. `state` (required).
 This must be a randomly generated unguessable string.
 0. `entrypoint` (required).
 This is for metrics purposes and should represent the service making the request.
-This should be agreed upon by the Firefox Accounts team.
+This should be agreed upon by the Mozilla accounts team.
 0. `email` (required for [self hosted email-first flow](#self-hosted-email-first-flow))
 0. `flow_begin_time` (required for [self hosted email-first flow](#self-hosted-email-first-flow))
 0. `flow_id` (required for [self hosted email-first flow](#self-hosted-email-first-flow))